This post may contain affiliate links. Please read our disclosure policy.

 This Old Fashioned Strawberry Rhubarb Pie is a winning combination of sweet strawberries, tart rhubarb and just enough sugar.
-The addition of the crumbly almond crust is perfection!to be wary of rhubarb, it's superb in this dessert!
+The addition of the crumbly almond crust is perfection!
+Don’t be wary of rhubarb, it’s superb in this dessert!

 This Strawberry Rhubarb Pie recipe comes from The Settlement Cookbook, but the Almond Crust is from the American Woman’s Cookbook.
 It has an unusual mixing method where you mix the cornstarch with the fruit first then whisk the egg with sugar in a separate bowl.
 The egg mixture is poured on top of the prepared fruit mixture.

 Strawberries and rhubarb both release a lot of juice when they are cooked, so this pie is definitely a little runny even when cooled.
 The key to a thicker filling here is to make sure it bakes long enough!